I haven’t told Sue what we’re watching tonight, and I expect a cushion in the face when she eventually finds out.

-Romana reminds the Doctor that a copy of his brain exists inside Skagra’s sphere, and he’s so pleased, he gives her a medal.
+When Romana reminds the Doctor that a copy of his brain exists inside Skagra’s sphere, he’s so pleased, he actually gives her a medal.

-Sue: Awww, that was very cute.
+Sue: That was very cute.
 They are definitely shagging at this point.

 Me: God knows what it would have looked like in 1979.

-And then Tom Baker takes over for ages.
+And then Tom Baker takes over for absolutely ages.

-Sue: I’m sorry, but I can’t keep up with this.
-I’m completely lost.
-Slow down!
+Sue: I can’t keep up with this.
+Slow down, Tom!

-Sue: So the spaceship has fallen in love with the Doctor?
-I’ve definitely missed something important.
+Sue: Has his spaceship fallen in love with the Doctor?
+I’ve definitely missed something important somewhere along the line.

-Meanwhile, Ronnie Corbett has reported the theft of a college room to the police.
+Meanwhile, Ronnie Corbett has taken it upon himself to report the theft of a college room to the police.

-Me: (as Ronnie) I said to my producer, I said, “I’ve lost the whole room!”
+Me: (as Ronnie) So I said to my producer, I said, “I’ve lost the whole room!”

-But the room has returned, and the Doctor has turned the place into a book club.
+But the room has already returned, and the Doctor is currently using it to host a book club.

 Sue: Thank God he’s not reading 50 Shades of Grey to them.

-Sue is very happy that Chronotis is alive and well.
+Sue is pleased that Chronotis is alive and well.

-Sue: Is he definitely okay?
+Sue: So he’s definitely okay?
 He’s going to be all right?

 Me: Well, he’s got his annual appraisal coming up, and loads of marking to do, but apart from that, yes, he’ll be fine.

-Sue: What a shame.
-I bet that would have been good if I’d understood it.
+Sue: I bet that would have been great if I’d understood it.

-Me: Just for fun – this doesn’t really count – but what score would you give it?
+Me: Just for fun – and this doesn’t count – what score would you give it?

-Sue: It’s impossible to judge it, there’s so much missing.
-I enjoyed what I saw, so I’ll give what I saw.
+Sue: It’s impossible to judge, there’s so much missing.
+I enjoyed what I saw, though, so I’ll give it: